philiplinden/bevy_repl/README.md

 # bevy_repl

-An interactive REPL for headless Bevy apps powered by `clap` for command parsing and `bevy_crossterm` for terminal input and output.
+An interactive REPL for headless Bevy apps powered by `clap` for command parsing and `bevy_ratatui` for terminal input and output.
 The plugin creates a virtual terminal interface within the game window that emulates an interactive shell.
 It
 provides: